austineinstein/t/README.md

 English explanation of the code, visit:
 - [FanC Token: Investing in Art (Part 1)](https://medium.com/@austinagbo/fanc-token-investing-in-art-pt-1-83ad7fe97f28)

 **FanCradle** is a UK-based record label specialising in Afrobeats, focusing on the genre's cultural evolution and impact within the UK.
-It highlights Afrobeats' vibrant and eclectic nature and its influence on the cultural fabric of the UK, particularly in music and fashion.
+Highlights Afrobeats' vibrant and eclectic nature and its influence on the cultural fabric of the UK, particularly in music and fashion.

 ### Source Code
 Add accounts/contracts: